eclipse-arrowhead/application-library-java-spring/README.md

    <version>4.4.0.0</version>
 </dependency>
 ```
-Or look for other Maven Central based solution such as Gradle, Scala SBT, Apache Ivy and so on.
+Or look for other Maven Central based solutions such as Gradle, Scala SBT, Apache Ivy and so on.